 Visit the Mississippi State Port Authority at Gulfport website.

-The U.S. Army Corps of Engineers (USACE), Mobile District, recently announced a modification to a project by the Mississippi State Port Authority (MSPA) for which an Environmental Impact Statement (EIS) is being prepared.
-More information about this modification of permit application can be found on the Environmental page of this website and on the USACE website for this EIS.
-The full notice about this modification may be viewed by clicking here.
+In the spring of 2013, the U.S. Army Corps of Engineers (USACE), Mobile District, announced a modification to an MSPA project for which an Environmental Impact Statement (EIS) is being prepared.
+More information about this modification of permit application and EIS can be found on the Environmental page of this website and on the USACE website, portofgulfportEIS.com.